John Harrison: In literature, television, drama and music

 In 1995 inspired by a Harvard University symposium on the longitude problem organized by the National Association of Watch and Clock Collectors, Dava Sobel wrote a book about Harrison's work.
 Longitude: The True Story of a Lone Genius Who Solved the Greatest Scientific Problem of His Time became the first popular bestseller on the subject of horology.
 The Illustrated Longitude, in which Sobel's text was accompanied by 180 images selected by William J. H. Andrewes, appeared in 1998.
 The book was dramatised for UK television by Charles Sturridge in a Granada Productions 4 episode series for Channel 4 in 1999, under the title Longitude.
 It was broadcast in the US later in the same year by the co-producer A&E. The production starred Michael Gambon as Harrison and Jeremy Irons as Gould.
 Sobel's book was the basis for a PBS NOVA episode entitled Lost at Sea: The Search for Longitude.

 In 1998 the British composer Harrison Birtwistle wrote the piano piece "Harrison's clocks" which contains musical depictions of Harrison's various clocks.
 The composer Peter Graham's piece Harrison's Dream is about Harrison's forty-year quest to produce an accurate clock.
 Graham worked simultaneously on the brass band and wind band versions of the piece, which received their first performances just four months apart in October 2000 and February 2001 respectively.

+The “Lesser Watch”, a fictional timepiece attributed to Harrison, plays a pivotal role in the 1996 Christmas Special of the UK sitcom Only Fools and Horses.

 "John Harrison's Hands", a song about the man and his work, was written by Brian McNeill and Dick Gaughan, and has been recorded by both artists and by Show of Hands.